serokell/blog-posts/Alex and Happy Part 1/article.md

 To refine the terminology, the city is the _automaton_ (plural: _automata_) represented by a _state transition graph_, each numbered square is called a _state_, and each arrow is called a _transition_.
 When a transition comes from nowhere and into a state, we say that this state is a _start state_, which is state 0 in this example.
-The places were you can park are called _accept states_, i.e., 1, 2, 3, and 4.
+The places were you can park are called _accepting states_, i.e., 1, 2, 3, and 4.

 The GPS represents the _input_ (string) of the automaton.
 The dead ends represent an implicit _error state_ present in every DFA, which you can think of like a hidden state number 5, with all invalid transitions from every state to it.